AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 One of my pet peeves in web design is how tables are often not optimized for non-desktop experiences.
 Let's say I'm viewing Wikipedia on my iPhone, I'm looking through the episode list for _Star Trek: The Next Generation_ (I grew up in the 90's --- deal), and the table has a lot of columns and data.
 There ends up being a lot of back-and-forth side swiping, device flipping, and general annoyance as I muddle through that user experience.

-It's an issue that exists broadly across the web, even though there are several [responsive table solutions](https://www.sitepoint.com/responsive-data-tables-comprehensive-list-solutions/){:rel="external"} available, including this simple, CSS-only pattern:
+It's an issue that exists broadly across the web, even though there are several [responsive table solutions](https://www.sitepoint.com/responsive-data-tables-comprehensive-list-solutions/){:target="_blank"}{:rel="noopener noreferrer"} available, including this simple, CSS-only pattern:

 <div class="embed">
   <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">A simple <a href="https://twitter.com/hashtag/responsive?src=hash">#responsive</a> table in <a href="https://twitter.com/hashtag/CSS?src=hash">#CSS</a>, in case you forgot we can do this. <a href="https://t.co/U7QOetqzOr">https://t.co/U7QOetqzOr</a> <a href="https://twitter.com/hashtag/RWD?src=hash">#RWD</a> <a href="https://twitter.com/CodePen">@CodePen</a> <a href="https://t.co/M2gkg0Gq4k">pic.twitter.com/M2gkg0Gq4k</a></p>&mdash; Matt Smith (@AllThingsSmitty) <a href="https://twitter.com/AllThingsSmitty/status/753943893834473472">July 15, 2016</a></blockquote>